lulw07/lulw07/README.md

 -----------

-All public repositories on my profile are fun projects or projects I have started.
+All public repositories on my profile are fun projects or projects I have started but never finished.